PratyushSingh07/gsoc_proposal_23/mifos_proposal.md

 <br>
 </ul>

+- I intend to continue contributing to the codebase even after submitting my proposal and expect that there may be changes made to the Pull Requests that I have opened.
+Therefore, I am providing the links to those PRs [here](https://github.com/openMF/mifos-mobile/pulls/PratyushSingh07)

 ### **Issues Reported**
-- I had opened quite a few issues that mainly focused on bugs that were present in the codebase and also on the features that were absent from the mifos mobile at the time .
+- I had opened a total of **15 issues** that mainly focused on bugs that were present in the codebase and also on the features that were absent from the mifos mobile at the time .
 Some of them are still open and have PRs either by me or from my fellow contributors
 - All of my open and closed issues can be accessed from [here](https://github.com/openMF/mifos-mobile/issues/created_by/PratyushSingh07)

 # **4. Week Wise Breakdown**